How to Become an Accountant

 While students complete their education they should pursue accounting internships to begin gaining experience in the field and honing the skills required to thrive in it.
 These internships will enable you to expand your network and build professional connections that can help you secure a full-time position.

-Your internship can also turn into full-time employment if you prove you’re an asset to the team!
+Your internship can also become full-time employment if you prove you’re an asset to the team!

-While not all accountants are Certified Public Accountants (CPAs), these professionals have more expertise and are able to perform more complex duties than regular accountants.
+While not all accountants are Certified Public Accountants (CPAs), these professionals have more expertise and can perform more complex duties than regular accountants.
 Accordingly, CPAs are more marketable and sought after by employers.

 While the most popular way for students to receive the extra 30 credits is to enroll in a five-year professional accounting program that combines a Bachelor’s and Master’s degree in accounting, there are other ways to meet this requirement: